Nathaniel7617/Payde/README.md

 **Built with ❤️ by the Payde Team**

-*Empowering financial inclusion across Africa and beyond*
+*Empowering financial inclusion across Africa and beyond*#   P a y d e    